 That being said, these popsicles take the flavor of cherries to a whole new level by roasting them with vanilla and maple syrup.
 Roasting cherries essentially caramelizes their sugar and gives them a greater depth of flavor.

 The first step to preparing the cherries for roasting is to pit them and slice them in half.
 P.S- this is the cherry pitter I own.
-If you love cherries like I do, it's a necessary investment!
+If you love cherries as I do, it's a necessary investment!

 After that, add the cherries to a baking sheet covered in parchment paper and mix the cherries with the vanilla extract and maple syrup until evenly coated.